andrew/ultimate-awesome/README.md

 - [awesome-vits](https://github.com/34j/awesome-vits) - List of repositories relevant to VITS.
 - [awesome-remote-working](https://github.com/aboelkassem/awesome-remote-working) -  A curated list of awesome websites and companies for remote working, interships and hackathons.
 - [AwesomeResponsibleAI](https://github.com/AthenaCore/AwesomeResponsibleAI) - A curated list of awesome academic research, books, code of ethics, data sets, institutes, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible AI and Human-Centered AI.
+- [fucking-awesome-unity](https://github.com/Correia-jpv/fucking-awesome-unity) - A curated list of awesome Unity assets, resources, and more.
+With repository stars⭐ and forks🍴.
 - [awesome-dtn](https://github.com/dtn7/awesome-dtn) - A curated list of awesome delay- and disruption-tolerant networking.
 - [awesome-performance](https://github.com/geldmacher/awesome-performance) - 🚀 A curated list of awesome web performance stuff 🚀 .
 - [awesome-saas](https://github.com/georgezouq/awesome-saas) - A curated list for SaaS (Software as a services).
 - [awesome-swedish-opensource](https://github.com/gurre/awesome-swedish-opensource) - A currated list of open-source projects from Swedes.
 - [ui-awesome-list](https://github.com/gustavoquinalha/ui-awesome-list) - A curated list of User Interface links.
-- [awesome-hd-map-construction](https://github.com/Honminden/awesome-hd-map-construction) - A curated list of awesome HD map construction methods.
 - [evil-and-not-wholly-awesome-firefox](https://github.com/Hunter-Github/evil-and-not-wholly-awesome-firefox) - [deprecated since Mozilla turned evil] A list of resources for and about Mozilla Firefox.
 - [forums](https://github.com/learn-anything/forums) - Awesome Forums.
 - [awesome-livepeer](https://github.com/livepeer/awesome-livepeer) - A community curated list of projects, tutorials, demos, and resources within the Livepeer ecosystem.